 Pictured on the left is another style of presentation card entitled 'A PIECE OF "AQUARIUS" LM-7' which has a piece of netting border material affixed.

 It's not clear why this different style of presentation was created.
 One obvious difference is the absence of the Launch Director text and signature but in fact a few of the yellow presentation are also missing this.

-What's certain is that this presentation style was produced in smaller numbers than the yellow version as I've only seen one example to-date.
+What's certain is that this presentation style was produced in smaller numbers than the yellow version as I've only seen a few examples to-date.

 Availability - It is not clear how many of